1990s North Korean famine: Failure of the public distribution system

-A 2008 study, however, found no variation in children's nutrition between counties that had experienced flooding and those that had not.
+A 2008 study found no variation in children's nutrition between counties that had experienced flooding and those that had not.

 Long-term causes

 The famine was also a result of the culmination of a long series of government decisions that accrued slowly over decades.
-The attempt to follow a closed-economic model caused the regime to abandon the possibility of engaging in international markets and importing food and instead restrict demand such as carrying out a "Let's eat two meals a day" campaign in 1991.
+The attempt to follow a closed-economic model caused the regime to abandon the possibility of engaging in international markets and importing food and instead attempt to reduce demand, e.g., through the 1991 "Let's eat two meals a day" campaign.
 Attempts to increase exports and earn foreign exchange through the Rajin Sonbong free trade zone in 1991 were unsuccessful – it was located in the most isolated part of North Korea and lacked a clear legal foundation for international business.
 The North Korean government also missed the opportunity for the short-term option to borrow from abroad to finance food imports after defaulting on foreign loans in the 1970s.